mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 The consequence of this is certain limitations that future extension can address.
-For packets that are sent from the target server to the client, the clieent will not get any information on the actual value of TTL/Hop Count, DSCP, or flow label when received by the proxy.
+For packets that are sent from the target server to the client, the client will not get any information on the actual value of TTL/Hop Count, DSCP, or flow label when received by the proxy.
 Instead these field are set and consumed by the proxy only.